-In addition, to Township roads, Allen Township currently provides Winter Maintenance Services (2011 through 2016) to the following Commonwealth Roads through a Winter Maintenance Service Agreement with PennDOT: Indian Trail, Weaversville, Howertown, Old Carriage, Kreidersville, Cherryville and Seemsville Road.
+In addition, to Township roads, Allen Township currently provides Winter Maintenance Services (2016 through 2021) to the following Commonwealth Roads through a Winter Maintenance Service Agreement with PennDOT: Indian Trail, Weaversville, Howertown, Old Carriage, Kreidersville, Cherryville and portions of Seemsville Road.

 Allen Township recognizes the importance of snow removal not only to residents, but for everyone who needs to travel to and/or through the Township.

 Please help us, help you during a snow event by doing the following:

 Once snow accumulates three (3) inches or more and until the roadway is cleared by the Public Works Department or PennDOT, no vehicle, trailer or camper may be parked along the roadway.

 It is impossible for snowplows to avoid having snow placed at the bottom of driveways.
 Unfortunately, this is the reality of snow removal.